lame-impala/params_ready/README.md

 of homogeneous type.
 This is actually more useful than it sounds since predicates allow for some variance themselves and there is also the polymorph parameter to accommodate any number of different types of predicates.
-Note that `Relation` and `ExistPredicate` are implemented in terms of grouping, so what is to be said here applies to those too.
+Note that `Relation` and `ExistsPredicate` are implemented in terms of grouping, so what is to be said here applies to those too.

 #### Structured grouping